MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/my-sites-planning.md

 Although these URLs are the same for all users of a User Profile service application, the information displayed for each user is different.
 SharePoint Server determines the information to display based on the user's logon account.
 The information is targeted to that specific user and is provided by the SharePoint service applications referred to in this article.

 When a visitor views another user's My Site, the visitor can see only the user's profile page.
-This URL is http:// _hostname_/person.aspx?accountname= _account_, where  _hostname_ is the address of the site collection and  _account_ is the user name (and, if it is configured, the user's domain name).
+This URL is http:// _hostname_/person.aspx?accountname= _account_, where  _hostname_ is the address of the site collection and  _account_ is the user name (and, if it's configured, the user's domain name).
 For example, https://contoso.com/my/person.aspx?accountname=sidney.

 ### Individual site collections

 A user's individual site collection hosts the document library of the user's individual My Site.
 An individual site collection is created the first time that a user accesses the My Site.
 This ability to create an individual site collection requires the following configuration in SharePoint Server:

 - The web application that hosts My Sites has a wildcard inclusion managed path, such as sites or personal.
-This is the path under which the individual site collections will be created when users access their My Sites for the first time.
+This path is the one under which the individual site collections will be created when users access their My Sites for the first time.

 - The **Setup My Sites** settings for the User Profile service application are configured to use the URL of the My Site host site collection and the wildcard inclusion managed path for individual site collections.

 - The web application is enabled for self-service site creation.
 This functionality enables the individual site collections to be created under the specified wildcard inclusion managed path.
 The self-service site creation feature has special security considerations for cross-site scripting.
-This strengthens the recommendation to host My Sites in a dedicated web application to isolate any scripts running in a My Site from affecting other sites in your environment.
+These considerations strengthen the recommendation to host My Sites in a dedicated web application to isolate any scripts running in a My Site from affecting other sites in your environment.

 - Users must have **Create Personal Site** permissions to create a My Site.
 By default, this permission is enabled for all authenticated users.
 For more information, see [Plan users and user permissions](my-sites-planning.md#planusers) later in this article.